 Biomass burning is a significant source of particle pollution, which is mainly composed of organic carbon (OC) and black carbon.
 These particles also contain potassium ions.
-Wildfire smoke can be traced using ionic potassium (K^+), which is a reliable indicator of wildfire emissions due to its scarcity in anthropogenic sources and its concentration above background levels.177
+Wildfire smoke can be traced using ionic potassium (K+), which is a reliable indicator of wildfire emissions due to its scarcity in anthropogenic sources and its concentration above background levels.178

 The presence of smoke from wildfires can be determined in the outside air by looking for elevated levels of certain pollutants, called markers, that are key components of wood smoke but are not usually found in outside air except in trace amounts.
-Primary markers for wood smoke emissions include potassium (K) and levoglucosan.178 When there are high levels of potassium in the outdoor air, it is usually an indication https://aerosols.eas.gatech.edu/papers/Ma%20ACE%20Asia%20Biomass%20Smoke.pdf
+Primary markers for wood smoke emissions include potassium (K) and levoglucosan.179 When there are high levels of

-177 Ma, Y., Weber, R.J., Lee, Y.N., Orsini, D.A., Maxwell-Meier, K., Thornton, D.C., Bandy, A.R., Clarke, A.D., Blake, D.R., Sachse, G.W., Fuelberg, H.E., Kiley, C.M., Woo, J.H., Streets, D.G., & Carmichael, G.R.
+178 Ma, Y., Weber, R.J., Lee, Y.N., Orsini, D.A., Maxwell-Meier, K., Thornton, D.C., Bandy, A.R., Clarke, A.D., Blake, D.R., Sachse, G.W., Fuelberg, H.E., Kiley, C.M., Woo, J.H., Streets, D.G., & Carmichael, G.R.
 (2003).
 Characteristics and influence of biosmoke on the fine-particle ionic composition measured in Asian outflow during the Transport and Chemical Evolution Over the Pacific (TRACE-P) experiment.
 Journal of Geophysical Research: Atmospheres, 108(D21), 37-1 - 37-16.
-DOI: 10.1029/2002JD003128, that wood smoke is present and causing an increase in the outdoor air concentrations of other pollutants from wood smoke emissions as well.
+DOI: 10.1029/2002JD003128, https://aerosols.eas.gatech.edu/papers/Ma%20ACE%20Asia%20Biomass%20Smoke.pdf 179 Gibson, M.D., Haelssig, J., Pierce, J.R., Parrington, M., Franklin, J.E., Hopper, J.T., Li, Z, & Ward, T.J.
+(2015).
+A comparison of four receptor models used to quantify the boreal wildfire smoke contribution to potassium in the outdoor air, it is usually an indication that wood smoke is present and causing an increase in the outdoor air concentrations of other pollutants from wood smoke emissions as well.
 USEPA's PM2.5 Speciation Trends Network analyzes fine particle samples from sampling locations nationwide to monitor the levels of potassium and other parameters.
 The samplers generally operate on a three-day sampling schedule.
-However, some samplers operate on a six-day sampling schedule.
+However, some samplers operate on a sixday sampling schedule.